 Shop With Upromise To Bolster 529 Account

-Ohio’s 529 Savings Program has partnered with Upromise to help account save more for college.
-Upromise is a free loyalty program that offers its members cash back for their purchases from a wide variety of businesses partners, which include over 850 online retail stores and 10,000 restaurants where Upromise members can earn 5% cash back.
-Others organizations include over 20,000 grocery and drug stores, where Upromise members earn money back on purchases and earn additional rebates with eCoupons.
+Ohio’s 529 Savings Program has partnered with Upromise to help account owners save even more for college.
+Upromise is a free loyalty program that offers its members cash back for their purchases from a wide variety of businesses partners, which include online retail stores as well as restuarant where Upromise members can earn cash back.
 By connecting debit and/or credit card to an Upromise account, account owners can start earning rewards with everyday shopping.
 When the account owners link their Upromise account to their CollegeAdvantage Direct 529 Plan, they can roll these rebates straight to the account.